roshnibuddhacareer-netizen/YouThrive/README.md

 📚 What This Project Taught Me

-Building YouThrive gave me practical experience developing a full-stack application from start to finish.
+Building YouThrive gave me practical experience developing a full stack application from start to finish.
 I became more confident working with REST APIs, JWT authentication, MongoDB, and connecting a React frontend to an Express backend.
 I also learned how to structure a larger codebase, build reusable components, integrate third-party APIs, and present data in a way that's easy for users to understand.
 More than anything, this project reinforced how much planning, organization, and iteration goes into creating an application that feels polished and easy to use.

 🚀 Why I Built This